apparebit/shantay/README.md

 > uvx shantay -h
 ```

-In either case, *shantay* responds by printing its help documentation.
-For
+In either case, *shantay* responds by printing documentation for its command
+line options.
+You can use *shantay* as is, with the `prepare` task, for
+downloading daily distributions and selecting a category of your choice.
+However, to analyze or visualize the data in a different category, you'll need
+to add your own code.
+Though much of the analysis and charting code is directly
+reusable.

-background, the following two sections explain the organization of local storage
+The next two sections explain the organization of storage and the different
-and workflow tasks.
+workflow tasks.

 ## 2. Organization of Storage